Get started by searching below:

 Power of Attorney and Nursing Home Abuse

-If your loved one is in a nursing home, find out if they have already completed power of attorney documents.
-If so, access them, and ensure you understand what the POA documents permit.
+Find out if your loved one has already completed power of attorney documents if they are in a nursing home.
+If so, access them and ensure you understand what the POA permits.

-At a minimum, you have an obligation to the person who made you their agent to take action to help keep them free from harm.
+At a minimum, you have an obligation to the person who made you their agent to take action to keep them safe.
 If they are in immediate danger, call 911 without delay.

-You may also wish to contact your state’s nursing home ombudsman for help with any issues or suspicions about warning signs such as bedsores or malnutrition.
+You may also wish to contact your state’s nursing home ombudsman for help with any issues or suspicions about elder neglect warning signs like bedsores or malnutrition.

 Power of Attorney for Dementia Patients